Salvo-32/IoT-FirstIndividualAssignment/SecondAssignment/README.md

 ### Advantages of use multiple overlapping sensors
 1. Data quality
    1. Temperature and light are [scalar physical quantities](https://en.wikipedia.org/wiki/Scalar_(physics)) (punctiform) therefore they change according to environmental position, namely with respect to the point in which the sensor performs measurement.
    2. In particular employing 22 different sensors (11  for temperature and 11 for light, belonging to **different boards**) spread all over the building surface on Saclay site, allow to get values from different points of the environment.
+(Conversely the architecture of the previous assignment provide values from a single point only)
    3. This architecture allows to carry out the average temperature and brightness of the entire environment (not only physical quantity from a limited portion of the environment as in the previous assignment).
    4. It is possible to get more accurate values for both quantites that are very very close to the real values
 2. Fault tolerance